ARPAHLS/web3-asp/README.md

 - ✅ AI summaries run **entirely on your device** (Gemini Nano)
 - ✅ Sanctions database is 100% local (no external calls)
 - ✅ Only address sent to GoPlus API for threat intelligence
-- ✅ Addressbook and history saved locally (optional cloud sync)
+- ✅ Addressbook and history saved **locally only** (no cloud, no accounts)
+- ✅ Export/import via JSON files for backup
-- ✅ You control retention policies (delete after 1 week to 1 year)
+- ✅ You control retention policies (delete after 1 week to 1 year, or never)

 ### Security Architecture
 - **Tier 1**: Local sanctions database - 36 verified addresses on Ethereum Mainnet (instant)